bojeanson/number26_java_challenge/README.md

 - Eclipse (Kepler)
 - Apache Tomcat 7

-Open the project in Eclipse and build it with maven ('''mvn clean install''').
+Open the project in Eclipse and build it with maven (mvn clean install).
 Then export the project to WAR format and deploy it with tomcat.

 # Request
 With '''curl''' :